 Hosted by Parul Bavishi, Matthew Trinetti · EN

 Bestselling novelist Holly Ringland on writing from joy instead of fear, the toolkit she built to meet the inner critic with self-compassion, and finding the first true sentence of her debut after decades of silence.
-We discuss Why the pain of not writing eventually outweighs the pain of writing.
+You'll learn Why the pain of not writing eventually outweighs the pain of writing.
 What grief and loss can crack open in a writer that nothing else can.
 How the first true line of a novel can arrive once you stop listening to the reasons you can't write it.
 A bullet-point approach to plotting that protects the nervous system from the blank page.
 What to ask for from early readers, and what to refuse.
 The distinction between self-doubt and the inner critic, and why it matters.
 Meeting the inner critic with an equal and opposite internalised force.
 Breaking procrastination by making the next step impossibly small.
 Fiction as the lie that tells the truth truest.
 Resources & Links 📄Interview Transcript The House That Joy Built The Artist’s Way by Julia Cameron Zeitgeist Agency Dangerous Writing Holly’s Substack About Holly Ringland Holly Ringland is a writer, storyteller and TV presenter.
 She is the author of the international bestseller The Lost Flowers of Alice Hart, which has been translated into thirty languages and adapted into a seven-part TV series starring Sigourney Weaver, produced by Amazon Prime and Made Up Stories.
 In 2019, The Lost Flowers of Alice Hart won the Australian Book Industry Award General Fiction Book of the Year.
 In 2021, Holly co-hosted an eight-episode ABC TV series, Back to Nature, with Aaron Pedersen.
 After living between Australia and the UK for ten years, Holly has been based in the Yugambeh region of southeast Queensland since 2020, where she wrote her second novel, The Seven Skins of Esther Wilding, in her 'office', a vintage caravan named Frenchie.
 Upon publication, The Seven Skins of Esther Wilding became an instant national bestseller, and it was named Booktopia's 2022 Book of the Year.
 Holly writes a bestselling Substack on the intersection of creativity and connection, The Joy Rise.
 Her latest book is The House That Joy Built.
 For show notes, transcripts and to attend our live podcasts visit: podcast.londonwriterssalon.com.For free writing sessions, join free Writers’ Hours: writershour.com.*FOLLOW LONDON WRITERS’ SALONTwitter: twitter.com/WritersSalonInstagram: instagram.com/londonwriterssalonFacebook: facebook.com/LondonWritersSalonIf you’re enjoying this show, please rate and review this show!

 Attention researcher Dr Gloria Mark (Attention Span), bestselling author Oliver Burkeman (Meditations for Mortals) and book strategist Charlie Hoehn (Play It Away) on designing your day around peak focus, embracing imperfection in creative work and bringing play back to the page.
 You'll learn The four states of attention every writer should know.
 Two daily peak focus windows, and a simple method to find your own.
 The reframe that gives writers permission — most writing isn't flow.
 How the success of one bestselling book can paralyse the next.
 A quantity-over-quality method that satisfies the inner perfectionist.
 Why free writing isn't a warm-up but the engine of the next draft.
 A counterintuitive trick for handling interruptions when you're trying to write.
 What play deprivation quietly does to creative output.
 A small experiment with play that resets your relationship to work.
 Why fighting your own nature as a writer is a losing game.
 Resources & Links Dr Gloria Mark Attention Span: A Groundbreaking Way to Restore Balance, Happiness and Productivity by Dr Gloria Mark Chronotype (Sleep Foundation) Morningness Eveningness Questionnaire Flow: The Psychology of Optimal Experience by Mihaly Csikszentmihalyi Yohaku no bi: The Beauty of Empty Space Gloria's website Gloria's newsletter Oliver Burkeman Meditations for Mortals Four Thousand Weeks: Time Management for Mortals The Imperfectionist (newsletter) Deep Freewriting by Stephen Lloyd Webber ILYS software Charlie Hoehn Play It Away The Power of Play | Charlie Hoehn | TEDxSantoDomingo Charlie's website Author Alliance Original Episode Links Dr Gloria Mark's original episode Oliver Burkeman's original episode Charlie Hoehn's original episode About the Guests Gloria Mark is Chancellor's Professor of Informatics at the University of California, Irvine.
 She received her PhD from Columbia University in psychology and studies the impact of digital media on people's lives.
 She has published over 200 articles, and in 2017 was inducted into the ACM SIGCHI Academy, which recognises leaders in the field of human-computer interaction.
 She has presented her work at SXSW and the Aspen Ideas Festival, and her research has appeared in the New York Times, Wall Street Journal, NPR, CNN, The Guardian, the Dax Shepard show, the Dave Asprey show and many others.
 She is the author of Attention Span: A Groundbreaking Way to Restore Balance, Happiness and Productivity.
 Oliver Burkeman worked for many years at The Guardian, where he wrote a popular weekly column on psychology, 'This Column Will Change Your Life.'
 His books include the New York Times bestseller Four Thousand Weeks: Time Management for Mortals and The Antidote: Happiness for People Who Can't Stand Positive Thinking.
 His latest book is Meditations for Mortals.
 Charlie Hoehn is a three-time New York Times bestselling editor, five-time author, and the founder of Author Alliance.
 For three years, Charlie was Tim Ferriss' Director of Special Projects and first full-time hire.
 Together, they launched The 4-Hour Body to #1 New York Times, #1 Barnes & Noble, and #1 Amazon overall.
 Previously, he was Head of Multimedia for Scribe Media, where he produced over 500 videos and 300 podcast episodes.
 He is a keynote speaker who has presented to groups at Microsoft, PepsiCo, the Pentagon, U.S. Military, Stanford, TEDx and HEC Paris.
 His ideas on work-play integration have been featured on NPR's TED Radio Hour, Fast Company, Forbes, Financial Times, Huberman Lab, Chase Jarvis Live, TEDx, and many others.
 For show notes, transcripts and to attend our live podcasts visit: podcast.londonwriterssalon.com.For free writing sessions, join free Writers’ Hours: writershour.com.*FOLLOW LONDON WRITERS’ SALONTwitter: twitter.com/WritersSalonInstagram: instagram.com/londonwriterssalonFacebook: facebook.com/LondonWritersSalonIf you’re enjoying this show, please rate and review this show!